 When I was in college, money was tight.
-Even though my parents paid for my tuition, I was responsible for my rent, monthly bills, food, car insurance, and my textbooks.
-While waiting tables covered these expenses, when the holidays rolled around, I was strapped for cash.
+Even though my parents paid for my tuition, I was responsible for my rent, monthly bills, food, car insurance, and textbooks.
+While waiting tables covered these expenses, I was strapped for cash when the holidays rolled around.

 To earn extra holiday cash, I’d pick up catering and babysitting gigs.
-I sold used stuff to consignment shops and used book stores.
-I even participated in pharmaceutical research studies.
+I sold used stuff to consignment shops, used bookstores, and participated in pharmaceutical research studies.

-If you’re worried about upcoming Christmas expenses, here are 20 easy ways to earn extra cash for the holidays.
+If you’re worried about upcoming Christmas expenses, there are many ways to earn extra cash for the holidays.
 Whether you’re looking for a side gig, part-time job, or quick cash, this list has you covered!

 1. Childcare Services